paladin-t/b8/docs/manual.md

 A quantized image is a readonly paletted image.
 The only way in BASIC8 to create a quantized image is importing from an existing image file, it supports "*.png", "*.bmp" and "*.tga" files.

-To create a new quantized image asset, click `Cartridge`, `New asset`, `Quantized image`, then browse and import from an image file.
+To create a new quantized image asset, click `Disk`, `New asset`, `Quantized image`, then browse and import from an image file.

-To open an existing quantized image asset, click `Cartridge`, `Open asset`, then select a "*.quantized" asset.
+To open an existing quantized image asset, click `Disk`, `Open asset`, then select a "*.quantized" asset.
 It's for preview only.

-To rename a quantized image asset, click `Cartridge`, `Rename asset`, then select a "*.quantized" asset.
+To rename a quantized image asset, click `Disk`, `Rename asset`, then select a "*.quantized" asset.

-To delete a quantized image asset, click `Cartridge`, `Delete asset`, then select a "*.quantized" asset.
+To delete a quantized image asset, click `Disk`, `Delete asset`, then select a "*.quantized" asset.

 [HOME](#welcome-to-basic8)